himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ```

 We will define one more variable which won't have a default, `nativefier_apps`.
 However, I'll
-talk about that later when we add the role to a playbook.
+talk about that later when we use the role in a playbook.

 ### Templates